Mnemonic | CPI.IBGR | |

 The number and the structure of the observed market points are selected in a way that can assure the optimum number of prices collected, which are sufficient to represent national prices for any group of goods and services in the consumer basket.
 The sample includes outlets, which:

-The selection is made by prices collectors and is confirmed by the director of the respective regional statistical office.
+The selection is made by price collectors and is confirmed by the director of the respective regional statistical office.

 The consumer basket for the year 2013 consists of 665 goods and services, divided into four basic groups: